AEONCommunity/aeoncommunity.github.io/How-Tos/CPUmineOnUbuntu/MineCPUonUbuntu.md

 <p><b>NOTE:  </b>In the pictures below, each command begins
 after the command prompt.
-On my system, the command prompt always starts with “<b>minnow@faramir:</b>” followed by the current directory path, and ends with the dollar sign character (<b>$</b>).
-So the first command in the below picture is “mkdir App”.
+On my system, the command prompt always starts with â€œ<b>minnow@faramir:</b>â€ followed by the current directory path, and ends with the dollar sign character (<b>$</b>).
+So the first command in the below picture is â€œmkdir Appâ€.
 As you follow along, type the commands after your command prompt in your terminal window, and press the Enter key after typing each command.</p>

 <p>First, we should set up a directory for our aeon apps.
 It
 will hold any versions of Aeon we install, and any mining software we may install later.
-I will create a new directory within my home directory, called “App”.
-If you choose a different name, be sure to use your directory name in place of “App” in any below commands.</p>
+I will create a new directory within my home directory, called â€œAppâ€.
+If you choose a different name, be sure to use your directory name in place of â€œAppâ€ in any below commands.</p>

 <img src="prep1.PNG">

 <p>Next I will unpack the file I downloaded, into the App
-directory, using the “tar” command.
+directory, using the â€œtarâ€ command.
 In the picture below, the command is on the first line.
-This assumes you downloaded AEON to your “Downloads” directory.
+This assumes you downloaded AEON to your â€œDownloadsâ€ directory.
-If you downloaded it to a different location, you will need to replace “./Downloads/” with the correct directory of the file on your machine.</p>
+If you downloaded it to a different location, you will need to replace â€œ./Downloads/â€ with the correct directory of the file on your machine.</p>

 <p><b>NOTE:</b>  The period-followed-by-slash (./) in the commands signifies "the current
 directory".
 I am running this command from my home directory, and the "Downloads" and "App"